What is a dental crown?

 Frequently Asked Questions About Dental Crowns

 Does getting a crown hurt?
 The tooth and surrounding gum tissue are thoroughly numbed before any preparation begins.
-Most patients report feeling pressure but no pain during the procedure.
-Our DentalVibe vibration device makes even the injection comfortable.
-For patients with dental anxiety, nitrous oxide sedation is available.
+Most patients report feeling pressure rather than sharp pain during the procedure.
+Our DentalVibe vibration device can make the injection easier to tolerate.

 Can a crowned tooth still get a cavity?
 The crown itself cannot decay, but the natural tooth underneath can.
 Bacteria can enter at the margin where the crown meets the tooth if oral hygiene is neglected.
 This is why brushing, flossing, and regular dental exams remain essential after crown placement.